An approximation scheme and non-Hermitian re-normalization for description of atom-field system evolution: Illustration

 where the super-operator $\mathcal{U}_{\alpha}(t,0)[\cdot]=U_{\alpha}(t,0)[\cdot]U^\dagger_{\alpha}(t,0)$.
 Hence, inspired by Eq. \eqref{nv5} we conjecture that the following differential equation for the evolution of $\Lambda(t)$, in the interaction picture with respect to $H_{\alpha}(t)$ (defined at the beginning of the subsection), holds

 Our conjecture is indeed true -at least, up to the second order (see the proof in the Appendix \eqref{2ndorder})- and we strongly think it will be preserved for all the orders.
+Finally, we would like to mention that in the simpler case in which the state starts in the vacuum state ($\alpha=0$) one obtains that the evolution of the reduced state of the atom is given by the Gorini-Kossakowski-Lindblad-Sudarshan (GKLS) master equation \cite{gorini1976completely,lindblad1976generators}.\blk